 - Be sure to follow the Home Energy Improvement Bonus Eligibility Requirements

-- If your community provides municipal top-ups, including EnerGuide Home Evaluation Top-ups and/or Convert to Electric Heat Pump Space Heating Top-ups there may be an additional $500 to $2150 in rebates available.
+- If your community provides municipal top-ups, including Electric Heat Pump Space Heating Top-ups, there may be additional rebates available.

 - If your home is older, poorly insulated, drafty, or has less efficient space and water heating systems, it may be easier for you to achieve a greater percentage reduction in your EnerGuide score and receive a rebate in the upper range or even higher than the amounts shown above; if your home is newer, well insulated, well air sealed or has more efficient space and water heating systems, it may be harder for you to achieve a large percentage reduction in your EnerGuide score and you may receive a rebate in the lower range or lower than shown above.